zgana/zgana.github.io/_posts/2020-01-25-my-backstory.md

 This was 1995.
 We're talking about a 25 MHz 486, presumably at least several megs of RAM.
 MS-DOS six point something and Windows 3.1.
-It was just enough to play DOOM, but not enough to play Quake (the 486 was missing the math coprocessor).
+It was just enough to play DOOM, but not enough to eventually play Quake (the 486 was missing the math coprocessor).
 It was enough for writing trivial programs in QBasic.

 Code seemed to offer a world of endless possibility.
 In those early years, I can't say I implemented anything of note.
 Perhaps the most fun I had was